Visual Studio Code 1.20 has been released, changing the maximum file size that can be saved in VS Code!

 This has happened before, and I think it will continue to happen often, but reassigning shortcut keys can sometimes change the shortcut keys you've been using

-Ctrl + k " or " Ctrl + s I hope that the shortcuts in the shortcut key list will not be changed.
+I hope that the shortcuts in the shortcut key list will never be changed.

 This time, the release notes contain some very detailed content, as well as many improvements that I haven't mentioned in this article, such as the extension authoring environment, which are areas I don't usually deal with.The English is surprisingly easy to read, so I highly recommend taking a look at the English release notes